thomas-mauran/LinkedOut/docs/tad.md

 Within our microservices architecture, we have implemented a centralized authentication mechanism using Keycloak and the API Gateway.
 The API Gateway intercepts incoming requests from clients and checks the signature of the JWT provided in the request headers against the Keycloak server to ensure the user's authentication and authorization status.
 If the JWT is valid and its signature is verified, the API Gateway forwards the request to the appropriate microservice for further processing, trusting its content (the most important being the user ID).

 We decided to only check the token in the gateway and not in each microservice to avoid the overhead of checking the token for each request in each microservice used.
-We could have done a zero-trust architecture where each microservice would check the token but we decided to go with the centralized approach.
+We could have done a zero-trust architecture where each microservice would check the token, but we decided to go with the centralized approach.
 Such a zero-trust architecture would be more appropriate for a more complex project that would have more resources for its development, as it is intrinsically more secure but also more complex to implement efficiently.

 Our Keycloak configuration is stored in the [linkedout_realm.json](./config/keycloak/linkedout_realm.json) file, which contains the roles and the clients we use already inside a realm.
 This config is then imported in the Keycloak server and saves us a lot of time since we don't have to create the roles and the clients manually.